Uncategorized

-The David Lyle Foundation (DLF), the international not-for-profit organisation that helps young executives to make a positive difference to the global entertainment industry by building successful, sustainable careers, is rebooting for 2023 as its inaugural scholarship programme draws to a close.
+The David Lyle Foundation (DLF), the international not-for-profit organisation that helps young creatives make a positive difference to the global entertainment industry by building successful, sustainable careers, is rebooting its inaugural scholarship programme.

-DLF awards two annual scholarships, each valued at US$10,000, to promising young entertainment-industry professionals.
-The successful candidates receive a year-long programme of education and development, designed to fast-track their understanding of the global content business.
+DLF awards scholarships to promising young creatives.
+The scholarship recipients get access to a year-long programme of education and development, designed to fast-track their understanding of the global content business.
 This includes subscriptions to key trade publications and organisations, as well as all-access passes to the world’s leading content-industry events.

-The scholarship winners are chosen from a shortlist of 10 candidates, selected by DLF’s advisory board of executives, who are drawn from across the global entertainment business.
-Each of the recipients receives a budget of US$5,000 to pay for flights, hotels and expenses.
-They are also matched with experienced industry mentors, who offer them support and guidance throughout the year-long programme.
+The scholarship winners are chosen from a shortlist of candidates, selected by DLF’s advisory board of executives, drawn from the next generation of content creators and entertainment business executives.
+Each of the recipients receives:

-The DLF’s founding partners, all of whom provide financial and operational support to the programme, include Broadcast, C21Media, Edinburgh TV Festival, EMC, FRAPA, Realscreen, PACT, NATPE, TBI and Reed MIDEM.
-Further details on how to apply for a 2023 DLF scholarship will be announced in the New Year.
+The DLF’s founding partners, all of whom provide financial and operational support to the programme, include Broadcast, C21Media, Edinburgh TV Festival, EMC, FRAPA, Realscreen, PACT, TBI and RX.
+Scholarship applications will open on December 6 and close end January 2024.
+The programme will run between February and December 2024.

 Gaby Lafor